ninadkgaikwad/ninadkgaikwad.github.io/_pages/about.md

 ### Research Interests:

-- Smart Grids: Integration of distributed energy resources to the power grid, modeling & control of Power Systems and their components, and renewable energy forecasting
+- **Smart Grids:** Integration of distributed energy resources to the power grid, modeling & control of Power Systems and their components, and renewable energy forecasting
-- Machine Learning: Application of traditional, Deep-Learning, and Reinforcement-Learning algorithms for solving problems in Power Systems
+- **Control Systems:** Applications of Optimization, Estimation Theory, and Linear & Nonlinear Controls in Power Systems
-- Control Systems: Applications of Optimization, Estimation Theory, and Linear & Nonlinear Controls in Power Systems
+- **Machine Learning:** Application of traditional, Deep-Learning, and Reinforcement-Learning algorithms for solving problems in Power Systems
-- Computation: Application Development for Real-Time Solutions
+- **Computation:** Application Development for Real-Time Solutions

 ## Other Interests